Get Schooled

 Can I fill out the FAFSA and receive federal financial aid as an undocumented student?

-What if my parents are undocumented, but I have citizenship?
-Can I still fill out the FAFSA and receive financial aid?
+My parents are undocumented but I’m a U.S. citizen.
+Can I complete the FAFSA and receive federal financial aid?

 Do I qualify for in-state tuition at public colleges as an undocumented student?